imshawan/PyDictAPI/README.md

 ```

 This is will create a local instance of the MeaningsFinder class and will return a dictionary containing the meanings of the word. <br>
-The Response can be seen as:
+The Output can be seen as:

 ```
 {